OpenNLPLab/lightning-attention/README.md

 6  32768.0  11110.400488  13190.400977  17286.400977
 ```

+## Todo

+- [ ] Add support for lightning attention parallel version.
+- [ ] Add support for linear attention with no decay.
+- [ ] Add support for linear attention with data dependent decay.

 ## Citation
 If you wish to cite our work, please use the following reference:
 ```